drossDS/Forecasting_Carbon_Emissions/README.md

 Based on the validation dataset, the predicted model error that would be observed against the test data is approximately 3%.

 ## Forecasting Beyond the Provided Data
 With final model variety, training data transformation technique, training data timespan, and hyperparameters selected, the natural gas emissions were forecasted 12 months beyond the provided data.
-A final training dataset was created from the most recent __ months of the provided emissions data and the forecasted carbon emissions are shown in the plot below.
+A final training dataset was created from the most recent 67 months of the provided emissions data, and the forecasted carbon emissions are shown in the plot below.

 ![](Emissions_Images/Final_Forecast.png)

 ## Conclusions:
 The conclusions of this report are outlined as follows:
-- A variety of seasonal and non-seasonal regression models were used optimized in combination with the transformation methods of the training data
+- A variety of seasonal and non-seasonal regression models were optimized in combination with the transformation methods of the training data
-- The four best models based on root mean square error were then selected to be further evaluated based on their ability to forecast the last year of the provided emissions data
+- The four best models with the lowest Root Mean Square Error (RMSE) were then selected to be further evaluated based on their ability to forecast the last year of the provided emissions data
 - The effects of five training data timespans on each of the four best models were examined to determine which model and timespan combination produced a forecast with the lowest error
-- The best combination with the lowest Root Mean Square Error (RMSE) was selected and determined to have Mean Average Percent Error (MAPE) of approximately 3% when forecasting the last 12 months of provided emissions data
+- The best combination with the lowest RMSE was selected and determined to have Mean Average Percent Error (MAPE) of approximately 3% when forecasting the last 12 months of provided emissions data (the validation dataset)
 - The best model was a Seasonal Autoregressive Integrating Moving Average (SARIMA) model trained against the most recent 67 months of log-transformed emissions data
 - The final model was then employed to forecast the carbon emissions from natural gas electric energy production 12 months beyond the provided emissions data
+- It can be seen that the upward emissions trend and seasonality are maintained in the forecasted data

 # Contact Info
 - Email: <a href = "mailto: drossetti12@gmail.com" style="color: red">drossetti12@gmail.com</a>